L15t3Nr/L15t3NR.github.io/_posts/2023-10-13-Corrupted-Image.md

   - WriteUp
 img_path: /assets/img/Corrupted Image
 ---
-The corrupted image can be downloaded as a text file [here](Corrupted-img-2.txt)

 ![img-1](img-1.png)
 *If you'd like to try to recover the location data yourself, now is your chance.
 The follow sections will provide details on how to do this.